 Arnott adds: “However, the pandemic has paved the way for more applications that address COVID-19 related issues, that are different to the classic healthcare solutions that we have seen before.
 This could be applications for symptom detection, such as heat-sensing cameras, or solutions that focus on automated room disinfection or air monitoring”.

 When it comes to IoT product development, many questions must be answered: How to connect the devices at the place of use?
 How do I integrate them in my overall solution?
 How to ensure a maximum of simplicity for the customer in terms of installation?
 How to ensure a maximum of simplicity for my own business case?
 Device management, billing procedures, etc.

 1NCE aims to address all these needs in one simple solution.
-The 1NCE IoT Flat Rate.
-A 10-year mobile cellular connectivity offer for a fixed pre-paid rate of 10 Dollars.
+The 1NCE IoT Lifetime Flat .
+A 10-year mobile cellular connectivity offer for a fixed pre-paid tariff of 10 Euros.
 But connectivity is one thing.
 Easy device integration and management the other.

 In exchange with our now more than 3000 customers, we have found that companies often face three major challenges when implementing IoT solutions:

 - Device security and authentication, and how to manage secure device authentication across cloud and platform environments to allow automation.

 - Data protocol support for low-data IoT protocols like UDP or CoAP isn’t readily available.

 - Device integration and management, especially the first setup and configuration of devices, requires additional effort to handle.
 Customers also lack the required staff with technical knowledge.